storyprotocol/documentation/combined.md

 # Engine API

 The Engine API is a collection of JSON-RPC methods that enables communication between execution layer and consensus layer of an EVM node.\
-Story's execution layer,which offers full EVM compatibility, supports all standard JSON-RPC methods defined by [Ethereum Engine API](https://github.com/ethereum/execution-apis/blob/main/src/engine/common.md).
+Story's execution layer, which offers full EVM compatibility, supports all standard JSON-RPC methods defined by [Ethereum Engine API](https://github.com/ethereum/execution-apis/blob/main/src/engine/common.md).
 Meanwhile, Story's consensus layer, built on Cosmos modules, utilizes the Engine API to coordinate with the execution layer.

 # Precompile